tumaer/SciML/_sources/lecture/cc-1-linear.md

 \end{align}
 $$

-The probabilistic strategy to determine the optimal hypothesis parameters $\vartheta$ is then maximum likelihood approach for which we resort to the **log-likelihood** as it is monotonically increasing, and easier to optimize for.
+The probabilistic strategy to determine the optimal hypothesis parameters $\vartheta$ is then the maximum likelihood approach for which we resort to the **log-likelihood** as it is monotonically increasing, and easier to optimize for.

 $$